-Each Fund has elected to be treated, and intends to qualify each year, as a regulated investment company under the Internal Revenue Code of 1986, as amended (the "Code").
-In order to qualify to be taxable as a regulated investment company, each Fund must meet certain income and asset diversification tests and distribution requirements.
+Each Fund has elected to be treated, and intends to qualify each year, as a regulated investment company under the Internal Revenue Code.
+In order to qualify to be taxable as a regulated investment company, each

+Fund must meet certain income and asset diversification tests and distribution requirements.
 As regulated investment companies, the Funds will not be subject to U.S. federal income tax on their net investment income and net capital gains that they distribute to their shareholders.